Office: Ritchie School of Engineering and Computer Science

 Dissertation

 The student is required to complete and defend a dissertation of publishable quality based on the student’s original research.
-The dissertation must be completed in written form in accordance with the University’s Graduate School guidelines.
+The dissertation must be completed in written form in accordance with the University’s Office of Graduate Education guidelines.
 A summary of the dissertation must be presented in a public seminar and subsequently defended by the student in the final oral defense.
 The defense committee will consist of the student’s entire PhD committee.

 Residence Requirement